Samir70/summary-generator-backend/README.md

     summary:"The text you submitted can be summarised as follows: It is a translation of a haiku expressing the inevitability of actions when free will is nothing but an illusion."
 }
 ```
-To actually use OpenAI for the summary, you need to send text longer than 20 words.
+To actually use OpenAI for the summary, rather than get preprogrammed responses, you need to send text longer than 20 words.

 ## Using the chrome extension